manan-d8/CB31_CyberKnights/Vehicle Detection/README.md

 ## Training Dataset

-we trained on 5000 labelled images for over 14000 iterations
+we trained on 5000 labelled images for over 15000 iterations note:stopped at 15000 as loss or accuracy was not improving evaluation table:

-evaluation table:
 11000 iteration gives 97.5% accuracy on test dataset of 120 images